kerryb/goos-ruby/README.md

 which simply check that anything acting as that role implements the correct methods.

-One exception (for now, at least) is UserRequestListener from chapter 16.
-That's currently just implemented by having Main#add_user_request_listener_for take a block which is registered as the listener, and only handles join requests.

 ### AuctionMessageTranslator

 Unlike Smack, Blather works at the individual message level, rather than